(Disclosure: Some of the links below may be affiliate links)

 - The starting bonus.
 Since I have been driving for more than ten years, I expect to directly start at the minimum bonus.

 - The deductibles of the different levels.
 Given the same price, I would rather have lower deductibles.
-But if possible, I could choose to increase my deductibles to get a lower price.
+But if possible, I could increase my deductibles for a lower price.

 - The limits of coverage.
 Some insurances are pretty limited in what they cover.
-For instance, some insurances will directly cover you if you drive abroad.
-If I have a problem, I want to be sure to be covered.
+For instance, some insurance providers will directly cover you if you drive abroad.
+If I have a problem, I want to be covered.

 Car insurance comparators